Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting: Proposed model

 \section{Proposed model}

-In this work, the \textit{super parallel ansatz} will be the general schema to follow, varying the part $W(\Vec{\theta})$ to compare the performance both in metrics and in the subset of coefficients that each choice of $W(\Vec{\theta})$ is capable to achieve.
+In this work the \textit{super parallel ansatz} depicted in Figure \ref{sp} is the general schema to follow, varying the part $W(\Vec{\theta})$ to compare the performance both in metrics and in the subset of coefficients that each choice of $W(\Vec{\theta})$ is capable to achieve.
 As mentioned above, utilizing gates of $N^2-1$ trainable parameters would imply large training times.
-For this reason, in this work the choice of $W(\Vec{\theta})$ will be layers with only $n\times n$ trainable parameters (Fig \ref{architectures}(a)), which still fulfills the condition $N_p>\nu$.
-Also, those results will be compared against choices of $W(\Vec{\theta})$ with only $n$ (Fig \ref{architectures}(b),(d),(e)) and $3\times n$ (Fig \ref{architectures}(c)) trainable parameters per layer, which do not fulfill the condition $N_p>\nu$. \\
+For this reason, in this work the choice of $W(\Vec{\theta})$ will be layers with only $n\times n$ trainable parameters (Figure \ref{architectures}(a)), which still fulfills the condition $N_p>\nu$.
+Also, those results will be compared against choices of $W(\Vec{\theta})$ with only $n$ (Figure \ref{architectures}(b),(d),(e)) and $3\times n$ (Figure \ref{architectures}(c)) trainable parameters per layer, which do not fulfill the condition $N_p>\nu$. \\

 The objective of this work is to compare the performance of different choices of $W(\Vec{\theta})$, then the encoding part is the same for all the tests and is described in the following equation,